 Catastrophizing is thinking a particular situation is worse than it actually is, or imagining a future situation to be worse than it actually is.

-- The key with challenging catastrophizing is to try and stay positive.
+- The key to challenging catastrophizing is to try and stay positive.

 - Do not overthink and make every situation into something it is not.

-- By engaging in positive thinking it may help to decrease negative thinking.
+- Engaging in positive thinking it may help to decrease negative thinking.

 Challenging this distortion will help you stay focused and hopeful.
-By responding to certain situation with panicking you are in fact more likely to make mistakes.
+By responding to certain situations with panicking you are in fact more likely to make mistakes.